JuliaActuary/JuliaActuary.org/index.md

 ### Actuarial Usage and Examples

+#### Documentation

-**Documentation** - Each package includes examples on the Github site and in the documentation.
+Each package includes examples on the Github site and in the documentation.

-**Walkthroughs and tutorials** - coming soon!
+#### Walkthroughs and tutorials
+Coming soon!

+#### Miscellaneous

+- [Interactive exploration](/tutorials/PlutoESG) of the AAA's Economic Scenario Generator

+#### Help mode

-**Help mode** - You can also access help text when using the packages in the REPL by [activating help mode](https://docs.julialang.org/en/v1/stdlib/REPL/index.html#Help-mode-1), e.g.:
+You can also access help text when using the packages in the REPL by [activating help mode](https://docs.julialang.org/en/v1/stdlib/REPL/index.html#Help-mode-1), e.g.:

 ```julia-repl
 julia> ? survivorship